Defective Drug and Medical Device Lawyers in Indiana

 It is important to keep in mind that many drugs and medical devices are known to carry serious risks.
 If the patient or consumer was properly told of those risks and, once informed, decided the risks were worth taking, then the basis for recovery due to those known risks, even serious ones, may not be great.

-The legal and medical issues in medical device and pharmaceutical drug cases are complex and sophisticated and usually are not easily handled without an attorney.
-Because deadlines exist for taking legal action in such cases, and because it will increase your chances for a favorable outcome, Cohen & Malad recommends you seek legal counsel as soon as possible.
-Contact us today to discuss your case.
+The legal and medical issues in medical device and pharmaceutical drug cases are complex and sophisticated and usually, are not easily handled without an attorney.
+Because deadlines exist for taking legal action in such cases, and because it will increase your chances for a favorable outcome, Cohen & Malad, LLP recommends you seek legal counsel as soon as possible.
+Contact our defective drug and medical device lawyers today to discuss your case.